- Are you on the brink of divorce?

 You may feel like there is a lot to consider when faced with the whole thing of getting counseling over your divorce.
-There are a few objections that may keep you from getting the help you need to get over and through the divorce and regain a sense of balance and wholeness again.
+There are a few objections that may keep you from getting the help you need to get over and through the divorce.

 Trust may be a big concern for you as you have been in a relationship where the trust was broken.
 Maybe this is your first time going through a divorce or you may not have gone to see a counselor.
 You may ask, “Where do I begin”?
 So many things you may want to share, things to get off your chest, things that are so sideways and jumbled inside that you just don’t know how to get it all out or if getting it all out will help.
 Taking that first step seems to be the hardest, but we have found that for those clients we have seen in counseling who take that first step in addressing their fears, anger, hurt, resentment, frustration, confusion, and many other feelings and burdensome thoughts, they have expressed being glad they did.

 There is a stigma in our society with those couples who divorce.
-Although it is more common then in years past, it still affects many people’s lives in many different ways.
+Although it is more common than in years past, it still affects many people’s lives in many different ways.
 Among these ways are the internal emotions of shame, fear, and guilt.
-For many clients who vowed they would “never” divorce have found themselves at the place they did not want to be.
-Shame is a response to a breech in a relationship, maybe a letting down of expectations of others (including your own expectations).
-Hiding from being ashamed, not wanting others to know how you really feel inside keeping the hurt to yourself is part of shame.
-Having guilt for what has happened…such as why the divorce came about to begin with.
+For many clients who vowed they would “never” divorce, have found themselves where they did not want to be.
+Shame is a response to a breach in a relationship, maybe a letting down of expectations of others (including your own expectations).
+Hiding from being ashamed, not wanting others to know how you really feel inside keeping the hurt to yourself is part of that shame.
+Also, battling guilt for what has happened…such as why the divorce was started to begin with.

-Going to counseling has no guarantees however with our experience in the field of counseling we have seen many positive results and clients who have expressed much success and satisfaction in the counseling they have received.
-With compassion, support, unconditional regard and acceptance towards our clients, we have seen in a few sessions of processing through our clients troubling thoughts and distressing feelings that they are able to get a much clearer perspective and with the therapy tools and skills they learn are able to apply in their everyday lives.
+has no guarantees.
+However, in our experiences, we have seen many positive results with our clients.
+Many have expressed much success and satisfaction in the counseling they have received.
+We express compassion, support, unconditional regard and acceptance towards our clients.
+Further, we have seen these results in a few sessions of processing through our clients’ troubling thoughts and distressing feelings.
+Secondly, they are able to get a much clearer perspective in their outlook.
+Finally, with the learned therapy tools and skills are able to apply these in their everyday lives.

-If you would like to know more information about how counseling would help you get through this rather difficult and life-changing divorce, please email us at email@example.com or call us at 520-292-9750 to ask us questions and/or set up a time to meet.
+If you would like to know more information about how counseling would help you get through this rather difficult and life-changing divorce, please fill out our contact form or call us at 520-292-9750 to ask us questions and/or set up a time to meet.
 We are here to help you restore your sense of self and well-being.